avaloqcloud/acf_ctl_config/README.md

 ...

 ## Contributing
 This project is a community project the code is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Avaloq appreciates any contributions that are made by the open source community.
+Extending the functionlaity it is advisable to utilize the [Avaloq Development Module (ADM)](https://github.com/avaloqcloud/acf_ctl_dev).

 ## License
 Copyright (c) 2023 Avaloq and/or its affiliates.